Bloom Filters in Adversarial Environments: Model and Problem Definitions

 \begin{definition}[Minimal error] Let $\BB$ be an $(n,\eps)$-Bloom filter that uses $m$ bits of memory.
 We say that $\eps_0=2^{-\frac{m}{n}}$ is the minimal error of $\BB$. \end{definition}

-Note that using Carter's lower bound we get that for any $(n,\eps)$-Bloom filter its minimal error $\eps_0$ always satisfies $\eps_0 \le \eps$.
-Also, a trivial Bloom filter can always store the set $S$ precisely using $m=\logchoose{u}{n} \approx n\logp{\frac{u}{n}}$ bits.
-Using the $m \ge n\leps$ lower bound we get that a Bloom filter is trivial if $\eps = \Omega(\frac{n}{u})$.
+Note that using the lower bound of \cite{CarterFGMW78} we get that for any $(n,\eps)$-Bloom filter its minimal error $\eps_0$ always satisfies $\eps_0 \le \eps$.
+For technical reasons, we will have a slightly different condition on the size of the universe, and we require that $u =\Omega(m/\eps_0^2)$.
 Moreover, if $u$ is super-polynomial in $n$, and $\eps$ is negligible in $n$ then any polynomial-time adversary has only negligible chance in finding any false positive, and again we say that the Bloom filter is trivial.